tl-its-umich-edu/langchain_kaltura/README.md

 ## Usage

-Import it, instantiate it with all the required parameters, and call its `run()` method…
+Instantiate `KalturaCaptionLoader` with all the required parameters, then invoke its `load()` method…

 ```python
 import os